Ultimate Fighting Championship: Drug policy efforts

+USADA anti-doping partnership (2015–2024)

 UFC announced a partnership with United States Anti-Doping Agency (USADA) on June 3, 2015, as the UFC's official, independent anti-doping agency.
 The UFC USADA testing program became effective on July 1, 2015, and includes a minimum of 2,750 drug tests per year with an average of five tests per fighter, and punishments for fighters who fail the tests.
 Under the UFC Anti-Doping Policy, fighters are subject to random tests at any time and place on all in- and out-of-competition blood and urine samples collected by USADA.
 Fighters must participate in the testing pool for at least six months prior to a fight in order to qualify for a UFC event.
 In February 2017, UFC made changes to the anti-doping policy, effective April 1, 2017, as follows: (1) Fighters who are new to the UFC with no previous contract would be subject to a one-month testing rule.
 The same rule applies to returning fighters who were terminated or whose contracts were not renewed at the decision of the UFC.
 Previously, returning or terminated fighters were required to undergo four months of testings prior to competing in a fight.
 (2) Returning fighters who have chosen to retire, go on hiatus, or had a non-renewal of their contract, are required to be in a six-month testing pool prior to competition.
 (3) No doping violation is handed down to newly signed UFC fighters who voluntarily disclose the use of a prohibited substance prior to testing.
 (4) "In-competition" testing begins at noon on the weigh-in day and ends one hour after a fighter clears a post-fight medical for non-selected post-fight testing.
 For fighters who are subjected to post-fight testing the in-competition testing ends after any post-fight testing is done.